Spectral graph clustering via the Expectation-Solution algorithm: The Expectation-Solution Algorithms

 3. \textbf{S-Step:} Compute

 4. Take $\boldsymbol{\Psi^*} = \boldsymbol{\hat\Psi}$.

 5. Repeat steps 2-4 until some convergence criterion is satisfied. } }

-Note that this algorithm makes full use of both the LSE and ASE; the $\check X_i$ are used in the E-Step, but the $\hat X_i$ are used in the S-Step.
-Even so, clustering is to be done based on the rows of $\check{\boldsymbol X}$, as they correspond exactly to the posterior probabilities we compute while the algorithm runs its course.
+Note that this algorithm makes full use of both the LSE and ASE; the $\boldsymbol{\check X}_i$ are used in the E-Step, but the $\boldsymbol{\hat X}_i$ are used in the S-Step.
+Even so, clustering is to be done based on the rows of $\textbf{\v X}$, as they correspond exactly to the posterior probabilities computed while the algorithm runs its course.
+This is due to the fact that in our implementation we specify that the conditional distribution of the $Z_{ik}$ depend purely on $\boldsymbol{\check X}_i$, meanwhile the estimating equations for the $\boldsymbol \nu_k$ remain as in the previous algorithm.

+\begin{remark} A major advantage of Algorithms \ref{alg:es_ase} and \ref{alg:es_ase} over the usual EM algorithm for a GMM is lower computational complexity to update the component variances at each iteration.
+Simple inspection of the M-step in the classical method reveals that the number of operations needed to update each of the $K$ component variances is $O(nd)$.
+In our ES algorithms the number of operations to perform the same task is $O(d^3K)$ for the ASE and $O(d^4K)$ for the LSE; the latter complexity may be shaved down to $O(d^3 K)$ by preserving initial moment estimates of $\boldsymbol\mu$ and $\boldsymbol{\tilde\Lambda}$ (and computing the latter's inverse) as described in Section \ref{discussion}.
+Since $d \ll n$ these ES algorithms possess far less complexity than the usual EM. \end{remark}

+\begin{remark} While Algorithms 2 and 3 do address the curvature of the spectral embeddings' limiting mixture distributions, the dependence of the estimated latent positions remains unaddressed, a shortcoming shared by the EM algorithm in these settings.
+Both ES and EM require the assumption of independence to carry out the E-step, since the conditional expectation of each $Z_{ik}$ is actually given all the observed data, not just the corresponding $\boldsymbol{\hat X}_i$ or $\boldsymbol{\check X}_i$. \end{remark}